mgoellnitz/trackdown/README.md

 So in this case it is possible to leave out the ticketing of [GitLab][gitlab] and use TrackDown with [GitLab][gitlab] as the [GIT][git] based storage backend.
 And this is exactly what TrackDown was designed for.

+As an alternative you can at least mirror the issues from [GitLab][gitlab] to have the notes with you and now the issue IDs for offline code commits.

 ## Trac